Frequently Asked Questions.

 To clean your ceramic "bud vase": Submerge the piece in isopropyl alcohol (75%+) in a plastic resealable bag.
 Add a few tablespoons of coarse salt such as flaky sea salt.
 Shake the bag and make sure the mixture gets into the piece.
 Let it sit for five or so minutes.
 Shake the bag vigorously.
 The solution should turn brown as it cleans out the gunk.
 Take the piece out of the bag and rinse thoroughly with warm water.
 Let it dry.

-Tips for purchasing work from drops and restocks on our website:
+Tips for purchasing work from drops and restocks:

-Sara designs all of the illustrated products herself.
-She draw the designs in Procreate and/or Photoshop and then we have them printed on various products through a few production partners, including: Printful, Sticker Ninja, and Mpix.
+I design all of the illustrated products myself.
+I draw the designs in Procreate and/or Photoshop and then have them printed on various products through a few production partners, including: Printful, Sticker Ninja, and Mpix.
 Each of these companies employs real humans with high quality control standards.
-Before making a product available to consumers, we test each product type personally to ensure both item and print quality.
+Before making a product available to consumers, I test each product type personally to ensure both item and print quality.

-Sara designs and physically makes all of the ceramic artwork by herself in our studio.
-She hand-builds pieces with clay, usually using a cone 6 porcelain or stoneware, then bisque-fires them to 1828°F in our electric kiln.
-When the pieces have been bisqued, she illustrates onto their surfaces with underglazes and glazes, then fires them a second time to 2232°F. After the glaze-firing, she applies lusters or china paints to some pieces, then fires those pieces a third and final time to 1319°F. She carefully inspects each piece throughout this process.
-Once a piece no longer needs to be fired, she will sand or Dremel any rough areas, fill and fix any surface cracks, and apply paint, enamel, and varnish where needed.
-Sara's ceramic work is time-consuming and can take weeks to months to complete, depending on scale and complexity.
+I design and physically make all of the ceramic artwork myself in my studio.
+I hand-build pieces with clay, usually using a cone 6 porcelain or stoneware, then bisque-fire them to 1828°F in my electric kiln.
+When the pieces have been bisqued, I illustrate their surfaces with underglazes and glazes, then fire them a second time to 2232°F. After the glaze-firing, I apply lusters or china paints to some pieces, then fire those pieces a third and final time to 1319°F. I carefully inspect each piece throughout this process.
+Once a piece no longer needs to be fired, I will sand or Dremel any rough areas, fill and fix any surface cracks, and apply paint, enamel, and varnish where needed.
+My ceramic work is time-consuming and can take weeks to months to complete, depending on scale and complexity.

 Do you teach ceramic workshops?

 Yes!
-If you’re interested in having Sara teach an in-person or online clay workshop or artist talk at your center or school, please email us.
-She would be happy to discuss what you need.
-Subjects she has taught include: sculpting with porcelain, painting with underglaze, china painting, and clay illustration techniques.
+If you’re interested in having me teach an in-person or online clay workshop or artist talk at your center or school, please email me.
+Subjects include: sculpting with porcelain, painting with underglaze, china painting, and clay illustration techniques.

 Do you sell your ceramic work?

 Yes!
-Much of Sara's ceramic work can be purchased through us directly, and some can be purchased through the art galleries she exhibits with.
+Much of my ceramic work can be purchased through me directly, and some can be purchased through the art galleries I exhibit with.
 You can find a list of current and upcoming exhibitions on the “About” page.
-If you’re interested in a piece from her portfolio, check if the description says “Available.”
-You can email us with any questions about the piece or for info about purchasing.
-Follow Sara on Instagram for the latest info about drops and restocks.
+If you’re interested in a piece from my portfolio, check if the description says “Available.”
+You can email me with any questions about the piece or for info about purchasing.
+Follow me on Instagram for the latest info about drops and restocks.

 Do you take commissions or custom orders?

-Yes, we do accept commissions and custom orders for illustrations.
-However, Sara's timeline for completion varies.
-She has a chronic illness that impacts her physical ability, so she makes work when I can.
-If you’re comfortable with an open timeline, please email us and let us know what you’re thinking – we'd be happy to work with you.
-Note that although she do not make copies of work that has already sold, she is happy to make a custom piece in a similar vein. *Ceramic commissions are currently on hold while Sara's clay studio is in flux.*
+Yes, I do accept commissions and custom orders for illustrations.
+However, my timeline for completion varies.
+I have a chronic illness that impacts my physical ability, so I make work when I can.
+If you’re comfortable with an open timeline, please email me and let me know what you’re thinking – I'd be happy to work with you.
+Note that although I do not make copies of work that has already sold, I am happy to make a custom piece in a similar vein.

 How do your wall pieces hang?